LoginRadius/engineering-portal/content/guest-post/react-best-coding-practices/index.md

     Make sure all your imports statements are on new lines, as this will make your imports clean and easy to understand for all the components, third-party libraries, etc.
 2. Use `index.js` for each folder to export so that all the imports are referenced on the `index.js` file, and you don't have to write import statements again and again for every file.
-3. It's easy to get confused about _whether to use double quotes (" ") or single quotes (' ')_ while working with react.
+3. It's easy to get confused about _whether to use double quotes (" ") or single quotes (' ')_ while working with React.
 The simple answer is: `maintain consistency` whatever you're using.

 	Also, consider that you use double quotes (" ") for `JSX` attributes and single quotes (' ') for the `JS` code (Follow the standard way or maintain consistency).
 4. Most of the time, beginners merge two-three components inside a single file and play around with that.
 However, that's not a good practice to follow.
 Dividing the whole app into components and then working on it on a separate file is a good practice to maintain clean code.